srinivassaitangudu/helpers1/docs/coding/all.code_review.how_to_guide.md

   - Not all of those comments might not be implemented by the author

-- Of course if different approaches are really equivalent but reviewers have their own stylistic preference, this should not be pointed, unless it's a matter of consistency or leave the choice to the author
+- Of course if different approaches are really equivalent but reviewers have their own stylistic preference, this should not be pointed out, unless it's a matter of consistency or the choice is left to the author

 ### Final GH comment